Storage Technologies Overview

 Windows Server 2012 R2 further extends storage capacity in a virtualized environment with shared virtual hard disks, online virtual hard disk resizing, virtual Fibre Channel, support for Hyper-V over SMB, support for storage migration, storage Quality of Service (QoS), Hyper-V failover clustering, and support for large sector disks.

-This topic describes basic storage concepts and technologies that are useful to understand when designing and deploying Windows Server technologies.
-It also includes the following sections with information about storage technologies that are specific in Windows Server and in Hyper-V:
+This section covers basic storage concepts and technologies that are useful to understand when designing and deploying Windows Server technologies.

 Direct-attached storage refers to a computer storage system that is directly attached to your server or PC instead of being attached directly to a network.
 Direct-attached storage is not limited only to internal storage.
 It can also utilize an external disk enclosure that contains hard disk drives, including just-a-bunch-of-disks (JBOD) enclosures and enclosures that are part of a redundant array of independent disks (RAID).